- Admission: General

 Q: What are the admission requirements?

 A: English Proficiency: Applicants whose native language is not English must provide proof of English proficiency.
-This can be demonstrated via the Test of English as a Foreign Language (TOEFL), the IELTS (International English Language Testing System), CAE (Certificate of Advanced English), and MELAB (Michigan English Language Assessment Battery).
+This can be demonstrated via the Test of English as a Foreign Language (TOEFL), the IELTS (International English Language Testing System), C1 Advanced (Certificate of Advanced English), and MELAB (Michigan English Language Assessment Battery).
 Monmouth’s code is 2416.
 Monmouth requires results of 550 on the paper-based TOEFL, 213 on computer-based TOEFL, or 79 on the Internet-based TOEFL.
 The minimum score considered for the IELTS is 6.
 The minimum for CAE is B2.
 The minimum for MELAB is 77 (Some graduate programs require higher results.
 Please contact an admission counselor for details).

 International undergraduate students whose native language is English must take the Scholastic Aptitude Test (SAT) and meet regular admission criteria.
 Students should have official score reports sent directly from the College Entrance Examination Board (CEEB).
 For more information contact the College Board at www.collegeboard.org.